Professional MBA Flex

 A. No. Many students in our program have not had business courses prior to entering the program.
 Generally, approximately half of our class is made up of students with non-business backgrounds.
 The program does require strong quantitative skills, but is designed to be accessible with study and dedication.

 Q. What are the first steps in the financial aid application process?

 A. The Free Application for Federal Student Aid (FAFSA) is required of all U.S. citizens and permanent residents who wish to apply for federal student loans.
 To expedite the processing of federal loan applications, we recommend that you complete the FAFSA as early as possible.
 Please visit the U.S. Department of Education homepage for more information on the FAFSA, or write to:

 P.O.
 Box 84

 Q. What types of financial aid are available from FIU?

 A. Financial aid for MBA students is primarily in the form of loans, either from government programs, or through an alternative loan source.
 To receive financial assistance you must be fully admitted to an FIU degree program or be enrolled in a qualified certificate program.
-We do offer limited program based scholarships of $5,000.
-To apply for our scholarships click on the Scholarship application link under your respective Professional MBA Program.

 Q. What financial resources are available outside of FIU?